Setup

 III.
 Configure Microsoft Authenticator App

 For optimal use of shared device mode with SSO through Microsoft Authenticator, ensure the Microsoft Authenticator app is installed on the devices.
-This facilitates automatic SSO single sign-in and single sign-out across apps on the device.
+This facilitates automatic SSO single sign-in and single sign-out across Microsoft apps on the device.

 To install and configure Microsoft Authenticator app: